-Donors who are located through a matching program or a cryobank are often referred to as “anonymous” donors.
+Donors who are located through a matching program or a cryobank often are referred to as “anonymous” donors.
 A better term is “unidentified donor.”
 The likelihood that a donor will remain anonymous in this day of direct-to-consumer genetic testing is unrealistic.

 The process of locating a known donor is one that bypasses the expense of retaining a commercial- or a fertility center-based recruitment program.
 Some donors and recipients feel more comfortable having a personal and direct connection and sharing the donation process with each other.
 Understanding each other’s family background, lifestyle, personality, motivation, and integrity may inform the decision to work with someone you know.
 The parties might also be considering the future child and the possibility of future or even ongoing contact with the donor.
 While an agreement for future contact also may be made in an unidentified donor situation, the practical aspects may be complicated or unworkable which is why choosing a known donor may facilitate the process.

 There are potential disadvantages to working with a known donor: unrealistic expectations about the relationship between the parties and with the child, coercion, confidentiality, and possibly, a disruption of your personal relationship.
 Additionally, in some jurisdictions, the donor may have to undergo a formal termination of parental rights process, which may add to the overall cost.